 Please remember that the above gives an accurate value in 100g for high calcium foods in your diet.
 For example 100g of Rice, brown, long-grain, raw contains 23 mg of calcium.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the calcium nutritional content.

 The food with the highest calcium content per typical serving is Rice, brown, medium-grain, raw which contains 62.7 mg in 1 cup (or 190 g).
 The precentage of the recommended daily value for this serving is 6 %.
 For this serving the Calories content is 687.8 kcal, the Protein content is 14.25 g, the Fat content is 5.09 g and the Carbohydrate content is 144.72 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing calcium which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in calcium.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high amount of calcium.